-Tracker S operates with three AAA alkaline batteries.
+Trackers operate with three AAA alkaline batteries.
 Use only high-quality alkaline batteries of identical age and brand.
 Do not use rechargeable, lithium, Oxyride, PowerPix or any other non-alkaline battery.
 Replace with fresh batteries at the beginning of every season.

-If Tracker S is exposed to excessive moisture, open the battery door 4 to help allow the unit to dry.
+If a Tracker is exposed to excessive moisture, open the battery door 4 to help allow the unit to dry.
 To prevent corrosion of contacts, remove batteries during extended periods of inactivity.
 The manufacturer does not warranty damage caused by battery corrosion.